persever/SuperSociety/readme.md

 ## Description

-SuperSociety is a social event planning site for superheroes.
+SuperSociety is a social event planning site for the superhero community.
+Excluding authorization, the app is a single-page Backbone app.

 ## Technologies